post featured image

 Barre Fitness: 30-Minute Power Barre Workout Video

-This power barre workout combines classic barre movements, strength training and high intensity interval training into one, effective 30-minute full body workout.
-If you don’t typically try barre classes, I encourage you to try this workout.
-The isometric movements in today’s barre workout will challenge you in new ways.
+This power barre workout combines classic barre movements, strength training and high intensity interval training in one effective 30-minute full body workout.

 Barre Fitness FAQs

 Barre workouts are designed to be challenging, yet accessible to all fitness levels.
 Barre is known for its ability to tone muscle, strengthen the core, and increase flexibility.
 Barre workouts are great for pregnancy and postpartum because they’re relatively low-impact and safe for joints.
 Barre is also a great way to rebuild core and pelvic floor strength postpartum.
-You’ll find some barre-inspired exercises for postpartum core recovery here.

 Workout Equipment: